Rubinum/Docker-image-with-Sails.js-vue-cli-Node.js-and-MongoDB/README.md

-# Docker-image-with-Sails.js-vue-cli-Node.js-and-MongoDB
+# Docker image with Sails.js, vue-cli, Node.js and MongoDB
-Docker image with Sails.js, vue-cli, Node.js and MongoDB
+A simple Docker image to use Sails.js with Vue.js and MongoDB.

 ## Usage
 ### Build